Unike267/Thesis/README.md

 Both the generated waveform and the CSV results from the CI execution of the testbench are uploaded as artifacts in the `Simulation` workflow (Job `DAC_serial_dac856x`).
 These files are also attached to the assets of the [releases](https://github.com/Unike267/Thesis/releases) starting from version `v0.2`, with the names `wave_dac.vcd` and `tb_dac.csv`.

-Due to the fact that a few WRPC modules, such as [urv-core](https://ohwr.org/project/urv-core), are written in Verilog, and most of the testbench top modules (located in `/wr-cores/testbench`) are in SystemVerilog, I can't run the WRPC simulation in this repository's CI at the moment.
+Due to the fact that a few WRPC modules, such as [urv-core](https://ohwr.org/project/urv-core) or [lm32](https://ohwr.org/project/general-cores/-/tree/master/modules/wishbone/wb_lm32), are written in Verilog, and most of the testbench top modules (located in `/wr-cores/testbench`) are in SystemVerilog, I can't run the WRPC simulation in this repository's CI at the moment.
 This is because there is no free/libre mixed-language simulator available.
 As a result, I can't easily set up continuous integration with a generic GitHub runner.
 To perform the simulation, for example, using Questasim, I would need to configure a custom runner.